 Create a Facebook awareness page (Purple Polka Dot Race will help you with this).
 Facebook is a great way to get the word out about your event.

-For more information and updates about the Purple Polka Dot Race, e-mail Jody Lee at email@example.com
+For more information and updates about the Purple Polka Dot Race or to become a sponsor, please visit the Lee family’s website at: https://purplepolkadotrace.com or e-mail Jody Lee at firstname.lastname@example.org